mimoo/cryptobible/www/primitives/symmetric_encryption.md

 * 2013 - [On the Security of RC4 in TLS](https://www.usenix.org/conference/usenixsecurity13/technical-sessions/paper/alFardan)
 * 2015 - [All Your Biases Belong to Us: Breaking RC4 in WPA-TKIP and TLS](https://www.rc4nomore.com/vanhoef-usenix2015.pdf)

 The most recent attack, [RC4 NOMORE](https://www.rc4nomore.com) retrieves a 16-byte cookie in 50-75 hours.
 This works well with cookies and HTTPS because they are repeatedly encrypted and there are approachable ways to trigger a client to send requests, but any protocol making use of RC4 and repeatedly encrypting the same secret should be vulnerable to these attacks.
+For example, an HTTP connection tunneled through SSH would be vulnerable to the exact same attack.

 [RFC 7465 contains a list of TLS cipher suite that are to be depreciated](https://tools.ietf.org/html/rfc7465#appendix-A)